 Whom is EUCalc for?

 EUCalcs’ primary academic output is the EUCalc model which intends to fill the gap between integrated climate-energy-economy models and the practical needs of decision-makers.
 For more details on the research process please refer to our Research Approach page or consult the Research Deliverables.
 A number of academic articles were published in various academic journals and research data is openly available.
+Presentations at scientific conferences are available as videos.

 For policy-makers, innovators and investors